 Click on here in the area outlined above to see the OData feed of packages.

-Packagesfolder gets restructured to contain a folder for each package.
+Packagesfolder to contain a folder for each package.
 This matches the local storage layout introduced with NuGet 3.3 to improve performance.
 When adding more packages, continue to follow this structure.

-Once you've tested your local deployment, you can deploy the application to any other internal or external site as needed.
+Once you've tested your local deployment, deploy the application to any other internal or external site as needed.

 - Once deployed to